Maryam Monsef: Cabinet appointments

 Monsef was appointed as Minister of Democratic Institutions in Justin Trudeau's Cabinet on November 4, 2015.
 She has variously been referred to as the second- or fourth-youngest minister ever appointed to the Cabinet.
 According to The Hill Times, Monsef was named President of the Queen's Privy Council in Canada although it was unclear at the time whether she had been sworn into that office.
 Monsef has described this position as "largely ceremonial."
 The Parliamentary website subsequently indicated that she had assumed the position on November 4.

+On January 10, 2017, Monsef was sworn in as Minister for Women and Gender Equality (previously known as the Minister of Status of Women).
+On March 1, 2019, she was appointed Minister of International Development.
+She was sworn in as Minister of Rural Economic Development on November 20, 2019.